EXL/2048/2048-Carbon/2048-ThinkC/ReadMe.md

 ### Installing the application icon manually with ResEdit

 *Note.* These actions aren't required if you are using "2048-ThinkC.π" project file in the Symantec THINK C IDE.
+The ResEdit program by Apple located in the "Mac OS 6:Development:THINK C 5.0 Utilities:ResEdit 2.1.1" directory where "Mac OS 6" is the storage drive.

 1. Open "2048-ThinkC:2048-ThinkC.π.rsrc" resource file with Apple ResEdit program.
 2. In the main menu choose "File" => "Get File/Folder Info...", select 2048-ThinkC executable file and click "Get Info" button.